tmccary9207/code_advents/2015/day10/README.md

 This has the same slowness as ruby.
 It ran slower oddly enough.
 I do believe it is the creation of strings and reparsing them.
 I will defintely have to use a different method for performance.

+I took the more performant solution from the Ruby folder and did it in Go.
+The speed is on par with the Ruby solution.